UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 ---

-## Using bars to show counts of quantitative values
+## Using bars to show counts of quantitative variables

 ``` python
 alt.Chart(gm2018).mark_bar().encode(